oguz81/ArcballCamera/README.txt

 This is an arcball camera application developed with C++ and OpenGL.
 OpenGL version 3.30.

+We used quaternions to make it.

-There is a tutorial pdf in GitHub repository, https://github.com/oguz81/ArcballCamera .
+There is a pdf tutorial in GitHub repository, https://github.com/oguz81/ArcballCamera .

+If you want to ask something, ouzdemirtas@hotmail.com